luansantos333/user-creation-messaging/README.md

 This project implements a secure, distributed user management system with automated email notifications.
 It consists of two Spring Boot applications that communicate asynchronously via Apache Kafka:

-1. **user-application**: A secure REST API for user and OAuth2 client management with an embedded authorization server
+1. **user-application**: A secure REST API for user and OAuth2 client management with an embedded OAuth2 authorization server
 2. **mail-application**: A Kafka-based email notification service that handles user lifecycle events

+The system is fully containerized with Docker and can be deployed using Docker Compose with PostgreSQL, Kafka, and Zookeeper.

 ## Key Features

 - **User Creation Notifications**: Automatic email notifications sent when new users are created
 - **Admin Access Grants**: Email alerts when users receive administrator permissions
-- **Password Reset Mechanism**: Token-based password reset flow with email delivery (in development)
+- **Password Reset Mechanism**: Token-based password reset flow with email delivery
 - **Event-Driven Architecture**: Asynchronous messaging using Apache Kafka for decoupled communication
 - **OAuth2 Authorization Server**: Full-featured OAuth2/OIDC provider with JWT support
 - **Role-Based Access Control (RBAC)**: Fine-grained security with ADMIN and USER roles